Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 \subsubsection{Overdetermined ellipticity}

-The limiting requirement of ellipticity in classical elliptic complexes is generalized here by the condition of \emph{overdetermined ellipticity}, which, in view of the discussion in \secref{sec:opening}--\secref{sec:Hodge_intro}, is better suited to accommodate problems arising in geometry.
+The limiting requirement of ellipticity in classical elliptic complexes is generalized here by the condition of \emph{overdetermined ellipticity}, which, in view of the discussion in \secref{sec:opening}, is better suited to accommodate problems arising in geometry.

 To understand how overdetermined ellipticity differs from classical ellipticity, one may take two equivalent paths.
 The first proceeds via the principal symbol (a delicate object when operating with systems of varying order and on manifolds with boundary): for overdetermined ellipticity, the symbol is required to be injective, rather than bijective as in the elliptic case; this is classically known as the Lopatinskii--Shapiro condition \cite[pp.~239--240]{Hor03}.